 Community grants are designed to create and sustain breast health programs in two categories: Saving lives through education and outreach or Breast Cancer Support programs that assist people during treatment and survivorship.
 These grants are funded up to $35,000 per year.
 For more details, see the Community Grants page.

 This program is now a service-area wide program serving all of Oregon and Clark, Skamania and Cowlitz counties in SW Washington in partnership with the American Cancer Society.
 Please see our Transportation Program page for more details.
-There will be local transportation grants available (up to $2,000) to address local needs and women that do not meet the ACS guidelines.

 Screening and Treatment: